DSM-5 Criteria For Social Anxiety Disorder

 • Worrying about social situations for days or weeks beforehand

-Again, only a qualified healthcare professional can provide an accurate diagnosis of any mental health condition, but comparing their symptoms to the criteria above may help an individual decide to seek treatment.
+Again, only a qualified healthcare professional can provide an accurate diagnosis of any mental health condition, but comparing their symptoms to the criteria above may help an individual decide to seek treatment for suspected anxiety disorders.
 With the proper support, social anxiety disorder is generally considered to be treatable.

 Getty/AnnaStills